Your web browser is outdated and may be insecure

 Getting started

-• Clarify timescales: You should be given reasonable time to prepare your statement and have it checked by the RCN – so check if there is a deadline in place.
+• Clarify timescales: You should be given reasonable time to prepare your statement and have it checked by the RCN – so check if there is a deadline in place, and request more time if the deadline is not reasonable.

 • Gather your documents: You have the right to check documents to help you write your statement (for example, medical notes, medication administration records, the off-duty rota, any relevant employer policies covering the issues in question).